FDio/csit/docs/model/current/UTI_output_files/test_case/results/hoststack/reason.rst

    limitations under the License.

-Results
+Reason
-^^^^^^^
+^^^^^^

-Value of this entry is a mapping with various test case outputs.
+Value of this entry is a string shortly describing the failure reason.
-See results subdirectory for documentation of its entries.
+The description does not need to be complete, this version is implemented to just copy the first line of the output.

-Usually, only one of its entries is present, according to the test type.
+As this is a derivative quantity, it is only present in info UTI output.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.4.0,
 last patch update in version 0.4.0.